ansgarw/privacy/README.md

 We obtained these data manually by uploading lists of websites to www.privacyscore.org, which in turn uses the OpenWPM software developed by Englehardt and Narayanan (see https://github.com/mozilla/OpenWPM).

 We are working on a simple, end-to-end module that automates this process.
-Watch this space!
+Please contact us if you are interested.

 ## Simplest Example
 Here are 5 lines of code that find the policy for American Airlines: